 The prognosis of glioblastoma multiforme (GBM), a highly invasive and rapidly lethal brain tumor, has improved only incrementally in the past several decades.
-This dire prognosis is in large part attributed to the aggressively invasive nature of glioma cells, which in turn has fueled interest in exploring new strategies for slowing invasion, including identifying and limiting interactions between tumor cells and pro-invasive components of the tumor extracellular matrix (ECM) (1).
-In addition to invading brain tissue along vascular structures, GBM tumors are characterized by a diffuse single-cell invasion pattern of glioma cells into brain parenchyma (2, 3), which contains ECM characteristically devoid of the fibrillar adhesive proteins found in connective tissue, but rich in HA (3, 4).
-This chemical signature of brain ECM is significant because an emerging body of literature has revealed that the HA/CD44 interaction can act as a powerful regulator of cell proliferation, survival, and anti-apoptotic pathways (5-7).
+This dire prognosis is in large part attributed to the aggressively invasive nature of glioma cells, which, in turn, has fueled interest in exploring new strategies for slowing invasion, including identifying and limiting interactions between tumor cells and proinvasive components of the tumor extracellular matrix (ECM; ref.
+1).
+In addition to invading brain tissue along vascular structures, GBM tumors are characterized by a diffuse single-cell invasion pattern of glioma cells into brain parenchyma (2, 3), which contains ECM characteristically devoid of the fibrillar adhesive proteins found in connective tissue, but rich in hyaluronic acid (HA; refs.
+3 and 4).
+This doi: 10.1158/1541-7786.MCR-13-0629 chemical signature of brain ECM is significant because an emerging body of literature has revealed that the HA/CD44 interaction can act as a powerful regulator of cell proliferation, survival, and antiapoptotic pathways (5-7).
 In the ECM of gliomas, HA is much more abundant than in normal brain (8), suggesting that its oversecretion may contribute to the aggressive invasion pattern of glioma cells in brain parenchyma.
 Finally, CD44 expression directly contributes to the survival of glioma stem-like cells hypothesized to be the driver of tumor recurrence (9).